ten-protocol/ten-whitepaper/detailed-design/pobi.md

 6. The winning aggregator has to create an ethereum transaction that publishes this rollup to L1.

 Note that by introducing the requirement for proof of inclusion in the L1, the cadence of publishing the rollups to the block times is synchronised.
 Also, note that the hash of L1 block used to prove to the TEE that the previous rollup was published will be added to the current rollup.
-The management contract, and the other aggregators will only accept proofs from the _final_ fork. ([TODO- more details])
+The management contract, and the other aggregators will only accept proofs from the _final_ fork.

+[comment]: <> (&#40;[TODO- more details]&#41;)

 This sequence is depicted in the following diagram:
 ![node-processing](./images/node-processing.png)